CSCU-Libraries/PrimoDocumentation/index.md

-# Welcome to the CSCU Primo Documentation Hub
+# Welcome to the Collaborative CSCU Primo Documentation Hub

 This site is built on GitHub pages.
 Its goal is to provide a web front-end for both documentation and code (as needed) for CSCU libraries seeking to customize their implementation of Primo.
+Members of the consortium can contribute code and documentation and these materials will be shared publicly using this website.
 CSCU is a library consortium that currently uses the Primo UI (formerly known as the NUI or New UI) / Primo Back Office.
 We do not currently use Primo VE.
 This documentation was compiled by the CSCU Primo Expert Team.

 ## The Primo Customization Documentation Website